sherylg343/smarthome/README.md

 ### User Stories
 1. As a homeowner with an existing "smart home," I want to change my system to one that integrates all my products and appliances capable of being controlled wirelessly.
-Additional conditions of satisfaction include:
+I am viewing the demo to determine if the following conditions of satisfaction are met:
 * system supports a variety of controls and products;
 * I am able to view all current settings for my home products and appliances electronically;
 * I am able to make changes to settings in real time or schedule the changes in the future.